-If your boat is heavy or you fish in areas with substantial currents, waves, and wind, you need a trolling motor that has enough power and thrust to handle that.
+If your boat is heavy or you fish in areas with strong currents, waves, and wind, you need a trolling motor that can handle that.

 Although our list is sorted from the highest to the lowest thrust, it’s important to understand that trolling motor makers use different methodologies when testing their products.